cheeseman-lab/brieflow/README.md

 ## Contribution Notes

-Brieflow is still actively under development and we welcome community use/development.
+- Brieflow is still actively under development and we welcome community use/development.
-File a [GitHub issue](https://github.com/cheeseman-lab/brieflow/issues) to share comments and issues.
+- File a [GitHub issue](https://github.com/cheeseman-lab/brieflow/issues) to share comments and issues.
-File a GitHub PR to contribute to Brieflow as detailed in the [pull request template](.github/pull_request_template.md).
+- File a GitHub PR to contribute to Brieflow as detailed in the [pull request template](.github/pull_request_template.md).
+Read about how to [contribute to a project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) to understand forks, branches, and PRs.

 ### Dev Tools